Magic-Ma-tech/Magic-Ma-tech.github.io/_pages/manuscript-1.md

-# Poison Dart Frog: A Clean-Label Attack with Low Poisoning Rate and High Attack Success Rate in the Absence of Training Data

 *Archiv* 2023

 Recommended citation: **Ma B**, Wang J, Wang D, et al. Poison Dart Frog: A Clean-Label Attack with Low Poisoning Rate and High Attack Success Rate in the Absence of Training Data[J]. *arXiv preprint* arXiv:2308.09487, 2023.